 We all know our gardens slow down considerably in the colder months, but there is no need for our veggie patches to slow down.
-There are many vegetables that can tolerate cold, yes even minus degrees and light frost.
+There are many vegetables that can tolerate cold and be classified as winter veggies, yes even minus degrees and light frost.
 With a few simple measures, you can have veggies all year around.
 And if you are a salad loving person, don’t fret, even your lettuce will survive with a little help.
 Protecting these with frost cover cloth or cloches, even plastic 2l bottles (cut the bottoms off and whalla!
 Or “Voila!” if you’re French), will ensure that your salad bowl is never empty.
 Just remember to remove the protection during the day so that these little guys can soak up the sun.

 What about severe cold?